fsouza/autoflake8/README.md

 ```python
 from .endpoints import role, token, user, utils
 ```

-As those imports are not being used directly, if you are using the option ``--remove-all-unused-imports``, they would be removed.

 To prevent that, without having to exclude the entire file, you can add a ``# noqa`` comment at the end of the line, like: